DevExpress-Examples/winforms-grid-drag-and-drop-selected-rows/Readme.md

 > **Note**
 >
 > In older versions, use the standard Drag events.
-Read the following topic for information: [Drag-and-drop of multiple selected grid rows](https://supportcenter.devexpress.com/ticket/details/a1445/drag-and-drop-of-multiple-selected-grid-rows).
+Read the following topic for more information: [Drag-and-drop of multiple selected grid rows](https://supportcenter.devexpress.com/ticket/details/a1445/drag-and-drop-of-multiple-selected-grid-rows).

 ## Files to Review